-- Safer: The UK’s Department for Transport estimates that speed a reduction of 1mph in built-up areas reduces casualties by 6%.
-20mph schemes typically lead to up to 20% fewer casualties.
+- Safer: The UK’s Department for Transport estimates that a 1mph speed reduction in built-up areas lowers casualties by 6%.
+20mph schemes typically bring 20% fewer casualties.

 - Better for the environment: 20mph reduces CO2 emissions by 26% and NOx by 28% compared with 30mph and is 50% quieter.

 - Little impact on journey times: The ‘stop-start’ nature of traffic in built up areas is a much more significant factor.
 Roads can stay at 30mph where the needs of vulnerable road users are met.
 Bus journeys and timetables times are generally unaffected.

 - Speed reductions occur even without regular Police enforcement, to the benefit of all road users.
 Note: all new car models will soon have in-car speed limiters.

 - Few signs needed: 1 or 2 signs on entry and some repeaters to remind drivers; no need for physical calming.